praxisdigital/moodle-auth_saml2sso/README.md

 You'll need the following pre-requirement:

-* A working SimpleSAMLphp Service Provider (SP) installation (https://simplesamlphp.org) _working means that the metadata from SP must be registered in Identity Provider (IdP).
-Can be found in /config/authsources.php_
+* A working SimpleSAMLphp >= 2.x Service Provider (SP) installation (https://simplesamlphp.org) where "working" means that the metadata from SP must be registered in Identity Provider (IdP).
+Can be found in /config/authsources.php
 * The absolute path for the SimpleSAMLphp installation on server (autodetected if the Apache enviroment variable is set)
 * The authsource name from SP in which your users will authenticate against